Neocognitron

 We can view the function of r; in another way.
 We rewrite the argument

-of the function in the equation as Notice that neither of the weight expressions, ai(ki-1,v,ki), or bi(ki) depend
+Notice that neither of the weight expressions, ai(ki-1,v,ki), or bi(ki) depend

 explicitly on the position, n, of the cell.
 Remember that all cells on a